 Best Small 2 Person Tents 2023 | Backpacking & Camping

-Small 2 person tents for backpacking and camping are one of the most useful and versatile pieces of gear in an adventurer’s quiver.
+November 17, 2023 – A small 2 person tent for backpacking, camping, and travel is one of the most useful and versatile pieces of gear in an adventurer’s quiver.
 But can a crossover tent actually work for both activities?
 Our answer is emphatically, yes, and pretty well!
 And with minimal compromise on either end.
-This buyers guide exists to highlight the best small 2 person tents of 2023 that function as well in the backcountry as they do in the front country.
+This buyers guide exists to highlight the best small 2 person tents that function as well in the backcountry as they do in the front country.

 When choosing a crossover, go with a backpacking design